- Inferno 19 boasts a high style marked by many apostrophes — including the canto opening — and much metaphoric language

 Are you so quickly sated with the riches for which you did not fear to take by guile the Lovely Lady, then to violate her?

 In Nicholas III’s denunciation, Boniface VIII becomes the metaphoric conflation of two sinners from Inferno 18.
-In the Boniface VIII who is evoked and described by Nicolas III, we find metaphorized and blended the sins of Jason and Venedico Caccianemico:
+In the Boniface VIII who is evoked and described by Nicholas III, we find metaphorized and blended the sins of Jason and Venedico Caccianemico:

 - Boniface VIII then prostitutes her, like Venedico Caccianemico, who prostituted his sister Ghisolabella, whose very name “Ghisolabella” is echoed in the description of the Church as “la bella donna” in verse 57.

 Ed el gridò: “Se’ tu già costì ritto, se’ tu già costì ritto, Bonifazio?
 Di parecchi anni mi mentì lo scritto.”
 (Inf.
 19.52-54)